nrayamajhee/wasm-pack-template/README.md

 [**📚 Read this template tutorial! 📚**][template-docs]

-This template is designed for compiling Rust libraries into WebAssembly and publishing the resulting package to NPM.
+This template is designed for compiling Rust libraries into WebAssembly with web worker support.
+As a result `--target no-modules` must be used, making `wasm-pack` impossible (maybe not...?
+I don't know).
+Please consider going through this page from the wasm-bindgen docs: <https://rustwasm.github.io/docs/wasm-bindgen/examples/raytrace.html#caveats>.
+Also please install wasm-bindgen-cli in your system for the build script to work.

 Be sure to check out [other `wasm-pack` tutorials online][tutorials] for other templates and usages of `wasm-pack`.